 History Books Are Nice…But New Jersey Brings the Past to Life!

-By the time our forefathers signed the Declaration of Independence, New Jersey had already played host to some of our nation’s proudest moments.
-You can celebrate this storied past and rich heritage through the state’s vast array of museums, living history villages, maritime marvels and important battle sites.
+By the time our forefathers signed the Declaration of Independence, New Jersey had already played host to some of our nation’s most historic moments.
+You can celebrate this storied past and rich history through the state’s vast array of museums, living history villages, maritime marvels and important battle sites.
 You can also gain valuable insight into our diverse heritage by exploring our American Revolution and Black Heritage itineraries spanning destinations across the state.

 New Jersey boasts more than 100 museums, ranging widely both in size and scope.
 We recommend that you start with these five sites in your discovery process:

 An accredited member of the American Association of Museums, Trenton’s New Jersey State Museum is actually four attractions in one with its distinctive Archaeology & Ethnography, Cultural History, Fine Art and Natural History collections.
-Its Cultural History Collection features over 13,000 artifacts documenting New Jersey's cultural, economic, military, political and social history, dating from the 17th century.
+Its Cultural History Collection includes over 13,000 artifacts documenting New Jersey's cultural, economic, military, political and social history, dating from the 17th century.

 Three additional museums celebrate New Jersey’s industrious heritage, including the Red Mill Museum Village in Clinton, The Museum of American Glass in Millville and the Museum of Early Trades & Crafts in Madison.

 Throughout the state, you’ll also find seasonal villages that celebrate New Jersey’s past.
-Historic Cold Spring Village in Cape May showcases 26 restored buildings on a 30-acre site, where interpreters in period dress demonstrate the crafts and trades of the 1800s.
+Historic Cold Spring Village in Cape May showcases 27 restored buildings on a 30-plus-acre site, where interpreters in period dress demonstrate the crafts and trades of the 1800s.

 Three additional sites also bring the 19th century to life.
-You can visit the 1836 industrial town of Allaire Village in Farmingdale.
-Batsto Village in Hammonton features 33 historic structures, including Batsto Mansion.
-And Waterloo Village in Allamuchy Mountain State Park offers an 1800s log cabin farm site and 17th century Lenape village exhibit.
+You can visit the 1836 industrial town of Historic Village at Allaire in Farmingdale.
+Batsto Village in Hammonton features over 30 historic buildings and structures, including the Batsto Mansion.
+And Waterloo Village Historic Site at Allamuchy Mountain State Park offers an 1800s log cabin and 17th century Lenape village exhibit.

 And those looking to tour the beacons of New Jersey’s coastal heritage have an array of lighthouses to discover.
 The Twin Lights of Navesink in Highlands solidified their place in history by laying claim to numerous “firsts”—including the nation’s first use of the Fresnel lens, the first kerosene-fueled lamps and the first electrically powered lighthouse.

-Built in 1857 and standing 171 feet high, Absecon Lighthouse is among the oldest in the nation and the state’s tallest.
-The public is invited to explore the Keeper’s House museum or climb the lighthouse’s 228 stairs to the top for uninhibited views of the Atlantic City skyline.
+First lit in 1857 and standing 171 feet high, Absecon Lighthouse is among the oldest in the nation and the state’s tallest.
+The public is invited to explore the Lightkeeper’s dwelling or climb the lighthouse’s 228 stairs to the top for uninhibited views of the Atlantic City skyline.

-Listed on both the State and National Registers of Historic Places, Hereford Inlet Lighthouse is an operational lighthouse and year-round museum offering both expert-led and self-guided tours that give a glimpse into the life of a 19th century light keeper.
+Listed on both the State and National Registers of Historic Places, Hereford Inlet Lighthouse in North Wildwood is an operational lighthouse and museum offering both expert-led and self-guided tours that give a glimpse into the life of a 19th century lightkeeper.

 The oldest working lighthouse in the country stands at the northern end of Sandy Hook.
-The octagonal tower of Sandy Hook Lighthouse has been in operation since 1764.
-Now maintained by the U.S. Coast Guard, it is open to the public on weekends, April through mid-December, and weekdays in July and August.
+The octagonal tower of Sandy Hook Lighthouse has been in operation since 1764 and is now maintained by the U.S. Coast Guard.

-The 165-foot lighthouse affectionately referred to as “Old Barney” was utilized as a WWI lookout tower for its commanding views of the Barnegat Inlet.
-Today, visitors can explore the painstakingly restored red and white Barnegat Lighthouse as a stop on the New Jersey Coastal Heritage Trail.
+The 172-foot lighthouse affectionately referred to as “Old Barney” was utilized as a WWI lookout tower for its commanding views of the Barnegat Inlet.
+Renovations began for the red and white Barnegat Lighthouse in March 2022 and are expected to be complete by October 2022.

 Ask any American Revolution enthusiast and they’ll tell you that The Battle of Trenton was the turning point in the war for our nation’s freedom.
 Bearing witness to that pivotal historic moment was the Old Barracks, which now stands as a museum offering tours and interpretations of life in the Colonies.